Trail Etiquette – How to Share the Trails

 • Dog owners should look out for other users.

-• The City has a multi-use policy, so expect to share off-leash areas with people that don’t bring dogs.
+• The City has a multi-use policy, so expect to share off-leash areas with people who don’t bring dogs.

 • Keep your dog within your sight.